Sohom-Roy/FUTURE_DS_03/README.md

-# 📊 College Event Feedback Analysis – Future Interns Task 3
+# 📊 College Event Feedback Analysis

 This project was completed as part of my **Data Science & Analytics Internship** at [Future Interns](https://futureinterns.com/).